iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> My name is DIANE KMIEC (not A Google User)!!!
+3/27/21: I MUST UNINSTALL.
+I have received NO ALERTS or EMERGENCY data since the 1st days.
+Very alarmed that "FEMA" can't even get through to send me Emergency Alerts! \*\*\*\* I installed this.
+I hope it works as it should because my phone has been modified to stop me from receiving ANY Emergency alerts.
+(I believe that's illegal.)
+I am so desperate to receive Emergency Alerts that I'm downloading an outside app for it!<br> :date: __2021-03-27 23:50:09__

 > this app as well as so many others show i downloaded them when i infact have not<br> :date: __2021-03-10 03:18:24__

 > I am deleting this app.
 I get 6 or more notifications a day when we are getting 2-4 inches of snow.
 It wakes me in the middle of the night to update when I have already recieved the same notification before.
 It's too bad, I liked getting the bitter windchill warning.
 If the weather was serious it would be fine but I don't consider 4 inches of snow a blizzard.<br> :date: __2021-02-22 00:50:48__

 > Into a busy season and it's worse (after weather alert this morning there have been at least 5 false/blank alerts).
 Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time and now (once again) many - almost 40% - warnings with no info at all or nothing updated in the alert information.
 That's probably FEMA but still seriously downgrades usefulness.
 So problematic that other weather apps are needed for safety.<br> :date: __2021-02-15 23:00:29__

-> I just installed this.
-I hope it works as it should because my phone has been modified to stop me from receiving ANY Emergency alerts.
-(I believe that's illegal.)
-I am so desperate to receive Emergency Alerts that I'm downloading an outside app for it!<br> :date: __2021-02-13 17:10:52__

 > Why wasn't there an alert when the POTUS called the state of emergency for DC?
 He even mentioned FEMA for receiving info yet crickets feo FEMA.
 Z Typical government restrictions.
 If they block adding Washington D.C. as an area then they are blocking additional information.
 It will only have the activity they want you to know about.
 New rule for citizens.
 See something say nothing.
 You'll be safer that way.<br> :date: __2021-01-12 21:44:55__